Review | My spirits needed a lift. Violinist Hilary Hahn and the NSO delivered, in D major.

 It’s an exciting, kinetic, deeply moving work with intoxicating twists, rhythmic feints and playful orchestration.
 But it’s also a dexterous blend of musical vernaculars — i.e. I wasn’t the only one bringing some blues to the concert hall.

-One of the most exciting things about hearing Florence Price’s music springs directly from one of the more tragic things about it.
+One of the most exciting things about hearing Price’s music springs directly from one of the more tragic things about it.
 Price’s decades-long exclusion from the canon and concert halls of American classical music is and was a function of the twofold bias faced by Black women in every sector of American life; and it’s an error only recently corrected through the work of musicologists such as Samantha Ege and the late Rae Linda Brown.
 But this deferred newness also means that these gorgeous and generously composed works are wide open for interpretation.

 This could be cause for caution or an opening for audacity, depending on who’s got the baton.
 But on Thursday night, Noseda’s hands seemed intent on preserving Price’s deeply personal touch.

 In structural terms, the symphony stays mostly faithful to the form it claims (though its scherzo does occupy an unusual position as the finale movement).
-But in content, the music is a direct reflection of Price’s desire to compose a “cross section of Negro life and psychology as it is today (i.e. 1940), influenced by urban life north of the Mason Dixon.”
+But in content, the music is a direct reflection of Price’s desire to compose a “cross section of Negro life and psychology as it is today (i.e. 1940), influenced by urban life north of the Mason-Dixon.”

 That “urban” element emerges in the music as a cosmopolitan effervescence, a relentless procession of surprises as though one were constantly turning new corners in an unfamiliar city.
 There’s a bustle and business to the symphony’s textures: sometimes it’s the slow creep of sunrise over a row of buildings; sometimes it’s the rising and falling din of traffic; sometimes it’s a pastiche of styles — music spilling onto the streets from countless windows.